Tooth Extration

 6. Tooth with Hypercementosis

-Tooth fusion is the union between two separate developing teeth. if anyone of the tooth has to be extracted for endodontic or orthodontic reasons.
+Tooth fusion is the union between two separate developing teeth. if any of the tooteeths to be extracted for endodontic or orthodontic reasons.
 In such cases, the flap is raised and contact between the two teeth is broken using taper bur while preserving as much tooth structure as possible of the tooth that has to be retained.

 In such a case, if the simple extraction technique were to be attempted, there is a great risk of concurrent luxation of the premolar.